Slurbisaur/Verteilte-systeme/README.md

 Since it is a view, it can be accessed like a table and complex operations can easily be implemented without resorting to subqueries, which makes it easier to develop and read.

 # Bonus
-I learned this in the Databases course so i figured why not use my knowledge
+I learned this in the Databases course so I figured why not use my knowledge
 ## Database Schema
 ### First Normal Form